WeiHuang05/Weihuang05.github.io/index.md

 ### Greatings!
 I'm Wei Huang

-I'm a Ph.D. student in Faculty of Engineering and Information Technology, University of Technology Sydney under the supervision of [A/Prof. Richard Xu](https://profiles.uts.edu.au/YiDa.Xu).
+I obtained my Ph.D. degree at Faculty of Engineering and Information Technology, University of Technology Sydney working with [A/Prof. Richard Xu](https://profiles.uts.edu.au/YiDa.Xu).
 I obtained my Master degree at the department of modern Physics, University of Science and Technology of China, working with [Prof. Youjin Deng](http://staff.ustc.edu.cn/~yjdeng/).

-Please feel free to contact me if you want to cooperate or discussion with me on deep learning theory and its application.
+Please feel free to contact me if you want to cooperate or discuss with me on deep learning theory and its application.
 Contact information: weihuang.uts@gmail.com.

 ### Education